 As part of the admission evaluation process, the admissions committee may request an interview of a prospective transfer applicant.
 These interviews will be conducted either in-person or online and will be 30 minutes in length.

-Frequently Asked Questions section for further information.
+Frequently Asked Questions section for further information and important dates.

 Fall Recruiting Program

 Transfer applicants who have been admitted into UW Law are invited to participate in the Fall Recruiting Program, which